education Programs

 Impact

-total number of MCHS students to date
+Total number of MCHS students to date

 %

-of MCHS graduates have passed the national exam and started a professional job within 6 months of graduation
+Of MCHS graduates have passed the national exam and started a professional job within 6 months of graduation

-the number of patients a nurse will serve over their career
+The number of patients a nurse will serve over their career

-increase in income for rural college graduates
+Increase in income for rural college graduates

 Help Make the College Dream Come True!